d-edge/foss-acronyms/README.md

 ## Contributing

-If you have a github account, you can [click here](https://github.com/d-edge/foss-acronyms/edit/main/README.md) to edit this file.
+If you have a GitHub account, you can submit a pull request to any json in the data folder.

 ## Acronyms